 Case assessors will consider the evidence that has been provided by both parties, and sometimes ask for further evidence to assist with a resolution.
 Case assessors are responsible for issuing a formal outcome of a dispute: their decision and reasons for it are documented, and presented to both parties at the same time.

 If a complaint is upheld by the case assessor, they also decide on the award of compensation – whether a financial award (including interest and/or consequential loss where applicable), compensation for distress and inconvenience, and/or some other action on the part of the bank.
 Case assessors also sit on 3-person appeal panels (which may include the chief adjudicator and/or deputy chief adjudicator) if either side can show specific grounds for disputing a determination or an eligibility decision.

-At the heart of our operation is our Chief Adjudicator, who has overall responsibility for dispute resolution, investigation and adjudication within the BBRS.
-The Chief Adjudicator has authority to take the appropriate steps needed to secure a fair and reasonable outcome.
-The post is currently held by Alexandra Marks.
+At the heart of our operation is our chief adjudicator, who has overall responsibility for dispute resolution, investigation and adjudication within the BBRS.
+The chief adjudicator has authority to take the appropriate steps needed to secure a fair and reasonable outcome.